-2 Press in with your thumb to release the locking mechanism.
+2 Press in on the package with your thumb and hold to release the locking mechanism.

 Always store NINLARO in its original packaging until it is time to take it.

 Tell your healthcare provider if you get new or worsening signs or symptoms of the following during treatment with NINLARO: